curriculumio/design/process/define.md

 Estimated time: 30 min
 Best to use when Five whys should be used to get to the very root of reasons for a problem.
 It also shows the relationships between several causes of the problem.

 Instructions:
-Write down a specific problem
+1.)Write down a specific problem
-Ask the team to individually write down why that is happening.
+2.)Ask the team to individually write down why that is happening.
-Form a new problem from the answers the team gave.
+3.)Form a new problem from the answers the team gave.
-Repeat steps 2 and 3 four more times or as much as necessary.
+4.)Repeat steps 2 and 3 four more times or as much as necessary.
-Analyze the results and form relationships between answers.
+5.)Analyze the results and form relationships between answers.

 Example
 The vehicle will not start. (the problem)